eduardo-dangelo/code-docs/module3/redux.md

     };
     ```
 5. Remove the import of the `{ useState }` hook from `react`:
-6. Open the `TodoListItem.js` file in the `src/components` folder.
+6. Open the `TodoListItem.js` file in the `src/components/modules` folder.
-7. Import `useDispatch` and `toggleMarkComplete` action from the `todoListSlice.js` file:
+7. Import `useDispatch` and `toggleMarkComplete` action from the `todoListSlice.ts` file:
     ```js
     import { useDispatch } from 'react-redux';
-    import { toggleMarkComplete } from '../features/todoList/todoListSlice';
+    import { toggleMarkComplete } from '../redux/todoList/todoListSlice';
     ```
 8. Replace the `TodoListItem` component with the following code:
     ```js